KIR-CellDIVE/wsi-segmentation/README.md

 wsl -d Ubuntu_DIVEMAP -u ubuntu
 ```

-Within WSL, navigate to the root folder to avoid contaminating the Windows device workspace (so everything is contained within the WSL container.
+Within WSL, navigate to the root folder to avoid contaminating the Windows device workspace and ensuring all downloaded files are contained within the WSL container.

 ```bash
 cd ~